-Before you try to unclog a pipe in your kitchen or bathroom using an off-the-shelf chemical drain cleaner, you will want to consider some of the hidden dangers and potential damage it may cause to your plumbing.
+Before you try fixing a clogged drain in your kitchen or bathroom using an off-the-shelf chemical drain cleaner, you will want to consider some of the hidden dangers and potential damage it may cause to your plumbing.

 - Drain cleaners are indiscriminate.
 When you pour one of these caustic chemicals down your drain, it will not selectively dissolve the clog and leave the pipes alone.
 It will eat away at everything it touches, including your pipes.